 The trace of the word ‘ruby’ is found in the period as far back as the 1300s.
 The word is derived from the Latin word ‘Ruber’ meaning ‘Red.’

 02. What is the mineral composition of ruby?

-Ruby is a member of the mineral family-corundum which is made up of aluminium oxide.
-The presence of chromium in the corundum is the reason behind the red shade of rubies.
+Ruby is a member of the mineral family-corundum which is made up of aluminum oxide.
+The presence of chromium in the mineral corundum is the reason behind the red shade of rubies.
 A high proportion of chromium in the corundum renders intensity to the red color of ruby.

 03. Why are rubies red?